22 Plants That Are Poisonous for Cats

 Toxic component: Eucalyptol

-Popular for its fragrant, mind-soothing leaves, the pale green eucalyptus plant should be kept out of reach from cats.
-“When a cat consumes enough eucalyptus leaves to get sick, we expect to see signs like drooling, vomiting, decreased appetite, and diarrhea,” says Jo Myers, DVM, a veterinarian expert for JustAnswer.
+Popular for its fragrant, mind-soothing leaves, the pale green eucalyptus plant should be kept out of reach of cats.
+“When a cat consumes enough eucalyptus leaves to get sick, we expect to see signs like drooling, vomiting, decreased appetite and diarrhea,” says Jo Myers, DVM, a veterinarian expert for JustAnswer.
 “Those symptoms are expected to be relatively minor and to go away without any specific treatment within 24 hours.”
 She adds that even higher concentrations of eucalyptol are found in eucalyptus essential oils, so be mindful when using these products.

 Toxic component: Cycasin

 Palms add wonderful lushness and tropical vibes to a room, but not all are pet-friendly.
 The sago palm contains cycasin, which is extremely toxic to cats, notes the ASPCA.
 It should be completely avoided, as it can cause dangerous gastrointestinal and liver damage, and in some cases even death.
-The smaller the pet, the more greatly they’ll be impacted.
+The smaller the pet, the more greatly it will be impacted.

 Swap it: For a similar tropical vibe, try the parlor palm instead.
 It’s a breezy, bright green plant that’s also known as the bamboo palm or good luck palm.
 To be really safe, you may want to go with one of these artificial plants you can’t tell are fake.
 (Really!)